 Lisa and Claudette also arrive and witness this.
 Poor Denny has just been through a traumatic moment.
 Rather than comforting him, Claudette proceeds to completely tear him down, and she and Lisa start yelling at him, leading to some rather comical dialogue.

-There's kind of a sad irony in the fact that this is the most well-acted scene in the entire movie.
+There's kind of a sad irony in that this is the most well-acted scene in the entire movie.
 Too bad it adds nothing whatsoever to the plot.
 And the next time we see Denny, he's completely fine and doesn't appear to have been fazed by his experience at all.

 ...actually, the Chris-R scene does in fact have a bit of relevance, but it's an incredibly strange connection.
 Chris-R himself and the subplot about Denny's drug problems, of course, never comes up again.
 The gun that Johnny and Mark take away from Chris-R, meanwhile, is implied to be the same gun which Johnny later uses on himself.
 So, apparently, the point of that entire scene wasn't to introduce a compelling antagonist, or to serve as character development for Denny, but to explain where the gun came from?

 The Flying Vampire Car

 A more behind-the-scenes oddity.
 But supposedly, Johnny was intended to be a vampire and he was going to have a flying car, but this never made it into the final film.
 Man, and I thought the drug dealer scene came out of nowhere.
 So you have an otherwise down-to-Earth and realistic (well, maybe not...) film that was going to have something supernatural in it?
 I really wish they'd included this in the final cut.
 It would have made an already bizarre and fascinating movie even more bizarre and fascinating.
 Alas, we can only use our imaginations to guess how this would have turned out.